dariober/ASCIIGenome/docs/commandHelp.rst

 Parameters and current settings::

     background                         231     # Background colour
     foreground                         0       # Foreground colour
     seq_a                              12      # Colour for nucleotide A
     seq_c                              9       # Colour for nucleotide C
     seq_g                              2       # Colour for nucleotide G
     seq_t                              11      # Colour for nucleotide T
     seq_other                          0       # Colour for any other nucleotide
-    shade_low_mapq                     249   # Colour for shading reads with low MAPQ
+    soft_clip_colour                   false   # Colour for soft-clipped characters. 'false' use the same (fainted) colour as for the for unclipped shade_low_mapq                     249     # Colour for shading reads with low MAPQ
     low_mapq                           5       # Shade reads below this MAPQ
     methylated_foreground              231     # Foreground colour for methylated C
     unmethylated_foreground            231     # Foreground colour for unmethylated C
     methylated_background              9       # Background colour for methylated C
     unmethylated_background            12      # Background colour for unmethylated C
     title_colour                       0       # Default Colour for titles
     feature_background_positive_strand 147     # Colour for features on forward strand
     feature_background_negative_strand 224     # Colour for features on reverse strand
     feature_background_no_strand       249     # Colour for features without strand information
     footer                             12      # Colour for footer line
     chrom_ideogram                     0       # Colour for chromosome ideogram
     ruler                              0       # Colour for ruler
     max_reads_in_stack                 2000    # Max number of reads to accumulate when showing read tracks
     shade_baseq                        13      # Shade read base when quality is below this threshold
-    shade_structural_variant           33    # Background colour for reads suggesting structural variation or 'false' for no shading highlight_mid_char                 true  # Highlight mid-character in read tracks?
+    shade_structural_variant           33      # Background colour for reads suggesting structural variation or 'false' for no shading
+    highlight_mid_char                 true    # Highlight mid-character in read tracks?
     nucs_as_letters                    true    # Show read nucleotides as letters at single base resolution?
-    show_soft_clip                     false # NOT IN USE YET - Show soft clipped bases in read tracks?
     stop_codon                         9       # Colour for stop codon
     start_codon                        2       # Colour for start codon
     codon                              249     # Colour for codons other than start and stop
+    python                             python3 # Python executable.
+Use full path if there is no python on PATH

 explainSamFlag
 ++++++++++++++